sam-1989/LeckerLex/README.md

  # Description

-### LeckerLex is a cutting-edge, full stack web application that transforms the way you interact with food content.
+### LeckerLex is a cutting-edge, full stack web application that transforms the way you interact with food content by offering recipes tailored to the ingredients you already have on hand.
 Imagine a platform where you can effortlessly browse mouth-watering recipes, manage your culinary creations, and connect with fellow food lovers—all in one place.
 With LeckerLex, every meal is an adventure waiting to be shared!

 ---